arnab621/typesafe-jev-plugin/README.md

 # typesafe-jev-plugin

-A Claude Code plugin that lets you build reusable **solution signatures** for any classification or scoring problem, then run CSV, Excel, or text file datasets through the [TypeSafe Jev](https://docs.typesafe.ai) API and export structured results to Excel — all from within Claude Code.
+A Claude plugin that lets you build reusable **solution signatures** for any classification or scoring problem, then run CSV, Excel, or text file datasets through the [TypeSafe Jev](https://docs.typesafe.ai) API and export structured results to Excel — all from within Claude Code.

 ---